GuildOfWeavers/distaff/src/stark/README.md

 A couple of things to note:
 1. The degree of trace polynomials is one less than trace length, or *deg(T<sub>i</sub>(x)) = |D<sub>trace</sub>| - 1*.
-2. This step alone takes up almost 50% of proof generation time (in single-threaded execution).
+2. This step alone takes up almost 45% of proof generation time (in single-threaded execution).

-### 2. Build Merkle tree from the extended execution trace
+### 2. Build trace Merkle tree

 After the execution trace table has been extended, we build a Merkle tree from the extended register traces.
 Leaves in the resulting tree will have the following form: